Paging Memory Management

 vii.
 Protect Indicates whether the write operation is allowed or not.

 2. Disk Block Descriptor: Each page of a process, maintains an entry in the disk block descriptor.
 It describes the disk copy of the virtual page.
-The structure of Disk Block Descriptor is as follows:
+The structure of the Disk Block Descriptor is as follows:

 i.
 The swap device number specifies the logical device number of the secondary storage device that holds the corresponding page.